Member Organizations

 Legal and Regulatory Environment

-The accounting and auditing financial reporting framework in Yemen are established under the Council of Ministers Resolution No. 51 of 2019.
+The accounting, auditing, and financial reporting framework in Yemen is primarily established under the Audit and Review of Accounts Law No. 26 of 1999, as amended in 2004, and Council of Ministers Resolution No. 51 of 2019.

 Accounting Framework

-The Council of Ministers Resolution No. 51 of 2019 requires IFRS as issued by IASB for application by all public interest entities beginning January 1, 2020 which include: (i) banks and financial institutions who are obliged to submit their reports and financial statements to the Central Bank of Yemen; and (ii) entities required to submit their reports and financial statements to the Ministry of Industry and Trade (MIT) and the Tax Authority.
+Council of Ministers Resolution No. 51 of 2019 requires the application of International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) for public interest entities beginning January 1, 2020.
+Public interest entities include banks and financial institutions supervised by the Central Bank of Yemen, as well as entities required to submit financial statements to the Ministry of Industry and Trade (MIT) and the Tax Authority.
+The Resolution also adopts the IFRS for Small and Medium-sized Entities (IFRS for SMEs) for eligible entities.

 Auditing Framework

-The Council of Ministers Resolution No. 51 of 2019 requires the application of ISA and related pronouncements as issued by IAASB in all mandatory audits, beginning January 1, 2020.
-The 2018 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements is in use.
+Council of Ministers Resolution No. 51 of 2019 requires the application of International Standards on Auditing (ISA) and related pronouncements issued by the International Auditing and Assurance Standards Board (IAASB) for all mandatory audits beginning January 1, 2020.

-Certified Public Accountants (CPA) are regulated at the state level by the Higher Council of Accounting and Auditing (HCAA) in accordance with the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004).
-However, since the entity was not established or operationalized, the Council of Ministers approved Council of Ministers Resolution No. 51 of 2019, which enables the Ministry of Industry and Trade (MIT) and the Yemeni Association of Certified Public Accountants (YACPA) to jointly regulate the profession.
+Certified Public Accountants (CPAs) are legally regulated under the Audit and Review of Accounts Law No. 26 of 1999, as amended in 2004.
+The Law established the Higher Council of Accounting and Auditing (HCAA) as the state-level authority for the profession.
+However, as the HCAA was not operationalized, Council of Ministers Resolution No. 51 of 2019 assigned regulatory responsibilities jointly to the Ministry of Industry and Trade (MIT) and the Yemeni Association of Certified Public Accountants (YACPA).

-Under Council of Ministers Resolution No. 51 of 2019, MIT is responsible for overseeing a quality assurance (QA) review system for all audits which is expected to be fully operationalized by YACPA towards the end of 2021; (ii) adopting international accounting, auditing, and ethical standards as issued by the international standard setting boards; and (iii) establishing and operationalizing an investigation & disciplinary (I&D) system.
+Under Council of Ministers Resolution No. 51 of 2019, MIT is responsible for overseeing the quality assurance (QA) review system for audits, adopting international accounting, auditing, and ethical standards issued by the relevant international standard-setting boards, and establishing and operationalizing an investigation and discipline (I&D) system.

-The Law provides YACPA with the authority to (i) participate in drafting resolutions related to the profession; (ii) ensure members’ compliance with ethical, accounting, and auditing standards and cooperating with MIT to support I&D processes; (iii) organize and monitor professional education and training; (iv) deliver continuing professional development; (v) administer CPA examinations; (vi) maintain the Certified Public Accountant (CPA) registry; and (vii) operate the QA review system under the MIT’s supervision.
+YACPA is authorized to participate in drafting regulations related to the profession, monitor members’ compliance with ethical, accounting, and auditing standards, cooperate with MIT on I&D matters, organize professional education and training, deliver continuing professional development, administer CPA examinations, maintain the CPA registry, and operate the QA review system under MIT supervision.

 Yemeni Association of Certified Public Accountants (YACPA)

-In addition to being an Associate member of IFAC, YACPA is a member of the Arab Federation of Accountants and Auditors (AFAA), and the Gulf Cooperation Council Accounting and Auditing Organization (GCCAAO).
+In addition to being an Associate member of the International Federation of Accountants, YACPA is reported to be a member of the Arab Federation of Accountants and Auditors and the Gulf Cooperation Council Accounting and Auditing Organization.

 Adoption of International Standards

-The Council of Ministers Resolution No. 51 of 2019 introduced mandatory quality assurance (QA) reviews of all statutory audits.
-In accordance with this resolution, the Yemeni Association of Certified Public Accountants (YACPA) is responsible for establishing and operationalizing an audit QA review system under oversight of the Ministry of Industry and Trade (MIT).
+Council of Ministers Resolution No. 51 of 2019 introduced mandatory quality assurance (QA) reviews for statutory audits in Yemen.
+Under this framework, the Yemeni Association of Certified Public Accountants (YACPA) is responsible for establishing and operating the QA review system under the oversight of the Ministry of Industry and Trade (MIT).

 Current Status: Partially Adopted